 Podcast Expert Advertising Strategies

 Before you get started with podcast advertising, consider this advice from the experts.

-Rebekah Bek: As a writer for Ahrefs, Bek was recently put in charge of podcast sponsorships.
+Rebekah Bek: As a UX writer for Ahrefs, Bek was put in charge of podcast sponsorships.
 She writes her advice for podcast advertising strategies in this Medium post.
 Here are the key takeaways: